Episode 2 Discussing Dyslexia with our Kids

 Episode Cover

-This episode is how to talk about dyslexia with school staff.
+In this episode we discuss dysgraphia and dyscalculia.
 Welcome to the DAC Dyslexia and Coffee podcast!
-We are so happy you...
+We are so happy you could join us....

 Listen